 It is very important that specifications for heating and cooling systems in airtight houses are the correct size and based on the characteristics of the thermal envelope.
 Inaccurate sizing is wasteful especially since most energy-efficient houses need relatively small heating and cooling systems.
 A professional offering heating, ventilation, and air conditioning (HVAC) engineering services in Chicago, Washington, New York, or wherever you live will be able to provide more specific guidance.

-In many cases, free in the form of natural sunshine may be used as the primary source of heat, together with radiant in-floor heating, an electric heat pump, a small boiler, furnace, and/or a standard gas-fired water heater.
+In many cases, free solar energy in the form of natural sunshine may be used as the primary source of heat, together with radiant in-floor heating, an electric heat pump, a small boiler, furnace, and/or a standard gas-fired water heater.
 Often appliances that give off waste heat can also be used to supplement heating requirements.

 Air conditioners, if required in a home, should be as small as possible.
 Often an efficient fan is all that is required to make the interior cool and comfortable.